Thinking of flicking the switch on adding air con? Here's what to expect from air conditioning installation

 According to the experts at D-Air, the outdoor condenser must be positioned at least 12 inches away from a wall.
 It also must also be installed near the hole that was drilled earlier.
 Care should also be taken to ensure the unit will not be within 10 feet of a television or an antenna.

-One final note on positioning your outdoor unit – these are basically large fans and they will make noise, so take time to think about where this noise will be best contained.
+One final note on positioning your outdoor unit – these are basically large fans and as they are essentially air to air heat pumps, there will be a small element of air conditioning noise, so take time to think about where this noise will be best contained.

-The last step is to check the unit's internal wiring before the cables that rshould now be protruding through the wall are connected with the external machine.
+The last step is to check the unit's internal wiring, before the cables that should now be protruding through the wall, are connected with the external machine.

 FAQs